The Greenwood Place project

 About the plans for Greenwood Place

-Services currently being run from Raglan House (dementia) and Highgate day centre (mental health conditions) will move into the new building once it opens in 2015 along with the New Shoots service (learning disabilities) which is currently being run from Shoot Up Hill in Fortune Green.
+Services currently being run from Raglan House (dementia) and Highgate Day Centre (mental health conditions) will move into the new building once it opens along with the New Shoots service (learning disabilities) which is currently being run from Shoot Up Hill in Fortune Green.

 The vision for Greenwood Place